ulsidae/ulsidae/README.md

 ---

-# 🎯 What I Focus On
+# 🎯 What I Focus On (Systems I Design & Operate)

+- 🧠 [AURIX] → LLM-based reasoning system with memory and RAG layer
+  (Cognitive core of a personal AI system integrated with TTS as an output interface)

+- 🎙️ [TTS] → Phonetics-based voice synthesis system
+  (Voice interface layer for human–computer interaction driven by AURIX)

-- Structured problem solving
+- 🍯 [RSVP-systems](https://github.com/ulsidae/RSVP-systems/tree/main) → System-level problem solving and execution framework
+  (Planning and orchestration layer for experimental system design)

+- 📓 [dev_logs](https://github.com/ulsidae/dev_logs) → Personal idea and decision journal for system design and everyday thinking
+  (Living record of design decisions and iterative thinking across projects and daily life)

+---

+# ⚙️ Core Principles

+- Continuous improvement driven by real system usage and feedback loops
-- System design thinking
+- System design thinking applied across all projects
-- Code efficiency and optimization
+- Performance-aware engineering with focus on efficiency and latency
-- Turning ideas into practical implementations
-- Continuous improvement through iteration
+- Reliability, maintainability, and failure-resistant design principle